 Motor Power, Performance, and Discharge Distance

-The most time-efficient single-stage snow blowers come with powerful motors for rotating their augers to pick up large quantities of snow and discharging it in a single motion.
-The Toro comes with a 15.0-amp motor and plastic auger that is able to collect up to 700 pounds of snow per minute before throwing it up to 30 feet away.
+The most time-efficient single-stage snow blowers come with powerful motors for rotating their augers to pick up large quantities of snow and discharge it in a single motion.
+The Toro comes with a 15.0-amp motor and plastic auger that can collect up to 700 pounds of snow per minute before throwing it up to 30 feet away.
 There’s an adjustable 160° chute for you to aim the discharge wherever you’d like.

 Snow Joe Ultra SJ623E

 The Snow Joe also comes with a 15.0-amp motor that takes rotates the 4-blade heavy-grade steel auger which eats up to 720 pounds of snow per minute.
 Using the 180° adjustable chute, you can aim and angle the discharge trajectory in any direction up to 25 feet away from the unit.